tshepang/blog/content/removing obsolete packages from a local Debian repository.md

     $ reprepro -vv --basedir ~/.custom_repo/ includedeb tshepang /var/cache/apt/archives/*deb

-What's nice about the command is that, if there is an older version of the pacakge I'm adding, it gets replaced, and the package index is update accordingly.
+What's nice about the command is that, if there is an older version of the package I'm adding, it gets replaced, and the package index is updated accordingly.

 and now to the topic at hand
 ============================